 The product portfolio of Aristech GmbH is based on proprietary developments in the field of speech technology software.
 This includes applications in the area of speech synthesis (TTS), speech recognition (ASR) as well as semantic analysis of spoken and written language.
 Aristech’s TTS technology is characterized in particular by the high naturalness of the speech output.
 This is achieved by a combination of domain-specific recording scripts of the speech talent, high accuracy of linguistic post-processing and the use of machine learning algorithms.
 As a final product, the voices are indistinguishable in quality from classical speech sampling while guaranteeing the full flexibility of speech synthesis.

-At the Institute for Media Research at the University of Rostock, a great deal of preliminary work has been done on this project.
+The University of Rostock is responsible for Media Research and Ethics Research within the VoluProf project.
+At the Institute for Media Research and the Faculty of Theology, a great deal of preliminary work has been done on this project.
 From the perspective of communication and media studies, work, publications, and research focus on the interplay of media, media appropriation, and society with a focus on reception and impact research of specific user groups, mobile media use, and the use of immersive media.
 Furthermore, interdisciplinary research on mediatized science communication is conducted at the Institute with its Chair of Communication and Media Studies.
 One focus of the work is the methodological triangulation of qualitative methods of empirical user research, combined with new methods of digital humanities.
 Current research projects deal with the representation and impact of diversity and gender in digital and audiovisual media as well as with new methods of empirical media impact research involving innovative, digital and interactive technologies.
+The Faculty of Theology is responsible for analyzing the ethical, legal, and social implications (ELSI) of the VoluProf application from the user perspective.
+The faculty based Junior Professorship of Ethics has worked in the fields of Ethics of Technology and Ethics of Medicine for several years.
+Current research is focused on the Ethics of Artificial Intelligence and the Ethics of Information and Communication Technologies.
+All aspects of ELSI will be identified with the help of a literature review, workshops, qualitative interviews, participant observation studies, and group discussions.
+This expertise will be theoretically processed, discussed and evaluated throughout the project, and integrated into the specific research design and technical development process.

 The Educational Technology Lab at DFKI works on a broad range of research topics related to digitization (especially AI) and education.
 This includes work on chatbot-based interaction in learning contexts as well as projects that investigate methods of personalization and analytics in learning contexts.
 A central field of application is higher education – here, for example, methods for automated recognition of learner creativity in online learning environments are currently being developed with DFG funding; with BMBF funding, projects are currently being carried out on personalized competence development through scalable mentoring processes and on digital support for learning groups in online education.
 The preliminary work achieved in the previous and current projects and the expertise built up can be contributed to the project, e.g. for the didactic conception of the example scenario and for the technical-didactic design of the interaction concept with the avatar.